bienflorencia/rBiodiversidata/README.md

 > [retrieve_IUCN_data.R](retrieve_IUCN_data.R)

-This script uses the rl_search() from the [rredlist](https://CRAN.R-project.org/package=rredlist) package and works with the IUCN Red List API.
+This script uses the rl_search() function from the [rredlist](https://CRAN.R-project.org/package=rredlist) package and works with the IUCN Red List API.

 - To use the API:
   1. Create a token http://apiv3.iucnredlist.org/api/v3/token